romankolivashko/tap-room/README.md

 ### Instructions <a name = "instructions"></a>

 1. Download and install Node.js from the [official website](https://nodejs.org/en/download/)
-2. Clone the [repository](https://github.com/rkolivashko/tap-room.git) from my [GitHub page](https://github.com/rkolivashko)
+2. Clone the repository: `$git clone https://github.com/romankolivashko/tap-room.git`
-3. Use a command line/Bash to move to the project directory with `cd project-directory`
+3. Use command line/Bash to move to the project directory with `cd project-directory`
 4. Run `npm install` to get all dependencies.
-5. Run `npm run start` to start up the program
+5. Run `npm run start` to start up the project

 ## Other Technologies Used <a name = "other-technologies-used"></a>